 Command Parameter Values Create STSKeypair KeyPairFile= File in which to store the encrypted key pair. valid file name.
+The default value is keypair . passphrase=Arbitrary set of characters. a string LCU:filename Note : For more information on using LCU files to mask plain text passwords in the Secure+ CLI, see Appendix E, Using the Local Connection Utility to Configure Encrypted Passwords.

-The default value is keypair . passphrase=Arbitrary set of characters. a string KeySeedType=Type of key seed to generate. dynamic static dynamic-The key seed is generated by the system each time. static-The key seed is generated based on the value defined in the KeySeed parameter.
+Command Parameter Values KeySeedType=Type of key seed to dynamic static generate. dynamic-The key seed is generated by the system each time. static-The key seed is generated based on the value defined in the KeySeed parameter.
 If the value of KeySeed is not changed, the same key pair is generated.

-Command Parameter Values KeySeed=Alphanumeric string at least 32 characters long used to generate the key pair.
+KeySeed=Alphanumeric string at least 32 characters long used to generate the key pair.
 This parameter is required when static is specified for KeySeedType. key seed value, at least 32 characters long StsLimitExportVersion=Identifies If a trading partner is using an earlier version of Secure+ Optionn designated as an export version. y n